 How to Avoid Drinking and Driving

 Nearly one third of all driving accidents in the United States involve alcohol-impaired drivers.
 Driving with a blood alcohol level of .08 or more is a crime.
-You may also be unable to adequately operate a motor vehicle with a much lower level, which puts the driver and others at risk.
+You may also be unable to adequately operate a motor vehicle with a much lower level, which puts you and others at risk.
 Drunk driving is avoidable if you exercise precautions and self-awareness to stay safe.
 Here’s some tips on how to avoid drinking and driving.

 1. Designating a Driver

 Plan in advance.
-Designating a driver is a very popular tactic to avoid drinking and driving.
+Having a designated driver is a very popular tactic in how to avoid drinking and driving.
 It is important to plan in advance, because your brain function will slow down and your decision making skills will be impaired once you start drinking.
 Decide before you begin drinking that you will not drive.
 Figure out who will be getting you home before you leave.

 Assign a designated driver.
 Make sure this person is responsible and keep them in your sight while you are drinking.
 Have their contact information handy in case you can’t find them when you are ready to leave.